 • Assuring that all events, programs and services offered by student clubs, organizations, societies, and other groups are open to all members of the NYU School of Engineering community regardless of race, sex, religion, national origin, physical disability, sexual orientation, or age except as permitted by law

-• Protecting the rights and responsibilities of the undergraduate student body and to work with other members of the NYU School of Engineering community to maintain and improve the quality of education and social experience received at NYU School of Engineering
+• Protecting the rights and responsibilities of the undergraduate student body and to work with other members of the NYU School of Engineering community to maintain and improve the quality of education and social experience received at NYU Tandon

 Student Clubs and Organizations

-There are more than 40 student clubs and organizations at NYU School of Engineering.
+There are more than 40 student clubs and organizations at the NYU Tandon School of Engineering.
 Each group is responsible for fulfilling the purposes of the organization as set forth in its constitution, charter or business plan.
-Student organization documents are filed with the Office of Student Activities and the Student Council.
+Student organization documents are filed with the Office of Student Activities & Resource Center and the Student Council.
 New groups and organizations can be created by complying with the procedures set by the Student Council.
-Professional and technical societies are established in conjunction with various academic departments to enhance the curricula at NYU School of Engineering.
+Professional and technical societies are established in conjunction with various academic departments to enhance the curricula at NYU Tandon.
 These student chapters are branches of national parent organizations.
 In chapter meetings, members hear distinguished guest speakers, plan field trips, read professional papers and work on technical projects.
 As a part of the clubs and organization framework under the auspices of the Student Council, these chapters are funded, in part, by student activities fees.

-NYU School of Engineering has student organizations to suit almost every interest, whether social, intellectual, religious, musical, cultural or athletic.
+The NYU Tandon School of Engineering has student organizations to suit almost every interest, whether social, intellectual, religious, musical, cultural or athletic.
 Many of the organizations have long and distinguished histories.

-For a listing of current student clubs and organizations, visit http://engineering.nyu.edu/life/clubs/student.
+For a listing of current student clubs and organizations, visit Orgsync.